foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 #### `wait_params`

 The `wait_params` field defines the waiting parameters for transactions.
-By default, timeout is set to 300 seconds and retry_interval to 5 seconds.
+By default, timeout is set to `300 seconds` and retry_interval to `5 seconds`.
 This means transactions will be checked every `5 seconds`, with a total of `60 attempts` before timing out.

 ```toml